PineND/rmp-ext-for-berkeleytime/README.md

 # Ratemyprofessors extention for Berkeleytime
-This extension enhances the Berkeleytime course catalog by adding RateMyProfessors statistics directly to the catalog panels.
+This extension enhances the Berkeleytime course catalog by adding RateMyProfessors statistics directly to the catalog page.
 This is meant to be as a proof of concept.
 Scraping data from RateMyProfessors is against their terms of service, a production version of the extention would have significantly reduced functionalities.

 # Example